What is the Safe and Sound Protocol?

 Safe and Sound Protocol has been proven to help the following difficulties and challenges:

 - Auditory sensitivities

 - Anxiety and trauma related challenges

 - Stressors that impact social engagement

-The SSP can help people of all ages, but for individuals with a background involving extreme trauma, it may be necessary to split the sessions over more than five consecutive days.
+The SSP can help people of all ages.
+For individuals with a trauma history (including children with developmental trauma), it may be necessary to split the sessions over more than five consecutive days.

 A summary of the Safe and Sound Protocol, from Dr Stephen Porges

 How do I access the Safe and Sound Protocol?